apache/pulsar-site/docs/concepts-messaging.md

 :::note

-When you use Key_Shared type, be aware that:
+When you use Key_Shared subscriptions, be aware that:
   * You need to specify a key or ordering key for messages.
-  * You cannot use cumulative acknowledgment with Key_Shared type.
+  * You cannot use cumulative acknowledgment.
-  * When the position of the newest message in a topic is `X`, a key-shared consumer that is newly attached to the same subscription and connected to the topic will **not** receive any messages until all the messages before `X` have been acknowledged.
+  * When the position of the newest message in a topic is `X`, a key_shared consumer that is newly attached to the same subscription and connected to the topic will **not** receive any messages until all the messages before `X` have been acknowledged.

 :::